 “How do I get one of those Internal Compasses?”

-From what I’ve seen up close and personal as a coach, most people, in Western cultures, have a very hard time understanding what is their internal compass and how to hear it.
+From what I’ve seen up close and personal as a coach, most people in Western cultures have a very hard time understanding what is their internal compass and how to hear it.

-We all have an inner compass that whispers to us daily, if we will listen, telling us what is true to our values and purpose and what will make for a fulfilling life.
+All humans have an inner compass that whispers to us daily, if we will listen, telling us what is true to our values and purpose and what will make for a fulfilling life.

 I believe my happiness depends on listening to my inner compass, regularly.
 It points to little everyday things that connect me to a sense of purpose or true self.
 This is practical stuff I’m trying to explain, but it’s hard to find words for deep inner stuff.